Vultee A-31 Vengeance: UK and India

 By the time that Britain had received many Vengeances, its opinion on the usefulness of specialised dive bombers had changed.
 As the Battle of Britain and operations over North Africa had shown the dive bomber to be vulnerable to fighter attack, the Vengeance was rejected for use over Western Europe or in the Mediterranean.
 It was decided to use the Vengeance in the Burma theatre to carry out dive-bombing operations in close support of British and Indian troops.
 RAF 82 Squadron and 110 Squadron received Vengeances in October 1942.
 The first dive bombing sorties against Japanese forces were flown on 19 March 1943.
 Two more squadrons in Burma 84 Squadron and 45 Squadron converted to the Vengeance, together with 7 Squadron and 8 Squadron of the Royal Indian Air Force (RIAF).

-In cases of monsoon clouds, which obstructed the view during the dive, IAF pilots practiced the unconventional method of shallow bombing, releasing bombs at 800 ft only.
+In cases of monsoon clouds, which obstructed the view during the dive, RIAF pilots practised the unconventional method of shallow bombing, releasing bombs at 800 ft only.
 Enough hits were landed using this technique, that they were persuaded by commanders to use this technique when conditions were similar.
 Vengeances flew in support of the second Arakan campaign of 1943–1944, and defending against the Japanese attacks in the Battle of Imphal and Battle of Kohima of April–July 1944.
 Following the defeat of the Japanese offensive, the RAF and RIAF started to withdraw the Vengeance in favour of more versatile fighter-bombers and twin-engine light bombers; the last Vengeance operations over Burma were carried out on 16 July 1944.

 After Burma service, a detachment from 110 Squadron RAF was sent to Takoradi in West Africa via the Middle East, a number of aircraft breaking down en route.
 Between September and December 1944, 11 Vultees took part in air-spraying trials against malarial mosquitoes, using under wing spray dispensers.
 Britain continued to receive large numbers of Vengeances, with bulk deliveries of Lend Lease aircraft (as opposed to those purchased directly by Britain) having only just started.
 Many of these surplus aircraft, including most Vengeance Mk IVs, were delivered to the UK and modified as target tugs, being used in that role by the RAF and the Fleet Air Arm (FAA).
 In those roles, all armament was removed from the aircraft.